 Typical Characteristics: Champagne is generally bone-dry, it’s highly acidic, and has aromas of citrus (lemon, grapefruit), subtle fruits (pear, melon, peach), oak (vanilla, toast, nuts), and earth (smoke, chalk).

 Food Pairings: Champagne acts as a great palette cleanser and goes surprisingly well with a variety of foods.
 But in particular, it goes great with oysters, seafood, cured meats, and chicken.

 Famous Regions: Champagne!

 Prosecco is Italy’s answer to Champagne.
 It’s probably the second most well-known sparkling wine in the world and it’s a lot more affordable!
-It has to be made from at least 85% of the Glera grape variety to be called prosecco and its name isn’t specific to any region.
+It has to be made from at least 85% of the Glera grape variety to be called Prosecco and its name isn’t specific to any region.
 However, it did originate in Veneto, Italy.

-Typical Characteristics: Prosseco typically tastes sweeter than champagne because it’s much more fruity.
+Typical Characteristics: Prosecco typically tastes sweeter than champagne because it’s much more fruity.
 But it’s still a dry wine, just not bone-dry.
 It also has a high acidity, but it’s not as acidic as Champagne.
 It has strong subtle fruit aromas of green apple, melon, and honeysuckle.
 It’s not aged in oak and generally doesn’t show any earthy characteristics.

-Food Pairings: Prosseco also acts as a great palette cleanser and goes fantastically with seafood, chicken, and pork.
+Food Pairings: Prosecco also acts as a great palette cleanser and goes fantastically with seafood, chicken, and pork.
 Its sweet aromatics also makes it a great choice for spicy curries and Southeast Asian food.

 Famous Regions: Valdobbiadene (Veneto, Italy).